velartrill/velartrill.github.io/orig/kestrel.md

 "In under three mintues, the airfleet will be in a position where they can adjust their trajectories such that they will *all* converge on the Embassy at the same time.
 From multiple angles, arriving nearly simultaneously.
 If they make that course-correction, we will have less than a minute of notice. *Ambassador, this does not sit well with me.*"

-I feel a sinking feeling in my gut.
+I feel suddenly cold.

-"Get Silverdawn on the line," I say quietly.
-"Now.
-Make whatever threats you need to to get her awake and talking.
+"Get Silverdawn on the line," I say quietly. *"Now.* Make whatever threats you need to to get her awake and talking.
 I will own the fallout."

 Lifuin half-turns towards the conference table, snapping her fingers.
 Someone lifts a handset from its receiver and begins issuing commands.

 "You see what I see," she says softly.

 "The thing about battle that makes it so goddamn terrifying," I mutter, "is all the noise and flying dirt.
 The darkness and the muck.
+In broad daylight it's bad enough.
 When shit goes down you have so much you have to figure out and you have a split *second* to do it in if you're lucky.
-Figure out where the shots are coming from.
+There's no time to think.
+You have to figure out where the shots are coming from.
 What cover is safe.
+And you have to do it all on instinct.
 Civvies freeze up in that kind of stress.
 And standing still on a battlefield is the fastest way in God's Creation for a man to die."
 I look at Lifuin, and this time she meets my eyes.
-"Tonight, our treaty is that fog of war.
+"Tonight, that fog of war is our treaty -- and my presence.
 And someone's hoping you're that civvie who can't make hard calls fast enough."

-"Kestrel," she says, her voice quiet, and this time it's Lifuin talking, not the Society of Worlds Ambassador to Sapphire.
+"Kestrel," she says, her voice quiet, and this time it's Lifuin talking, not the Society of Worlds Ambassador & League Emissary to the Popular Republic of Sapphire.
 "Your honest opinion."

 "Yes?"